Wildguzzi.com

 So, if you’re the type who has found themselves saying “people need to slow down and appreciate the world” but are using AI, the hypocrisy is huge.

-And let’s not look over the insane amount of energy resources (clean water, anyone?) that’s going to be diverted or need to be created to actually turn a profit for these companies and appease the masses—which the AI companies are already planning.
+And let’s not overlook the insane amount of energy resources (clean water, anyone?) that’s going to be diverted or need to be created to actually turn a profit for these companies and appease the masses—which the AI companies are already planning.

 I’m a fan of creative humans.
 We made art cool, from the cave walls to everything you see before auto-generated muck.
 The evolution of art—commercial, personal, commissioned—through the millennia is beautiful.
 Heck, I even appreciate magazine design, packaging.
 Through the course of ages, we directed our aesthetics through creative effort.
 AI is simply taking all those years of physical and brain power, churning it up to appease the lust.
 What happens when you keep feeding something copious amounts of slop?
 Well, there have been studies—and editorial cartoons made by humans—about that.